mobizt/FirebaseJson/README.md

 #### Get the value from specified node path in FirebaseJson object.

-param **`jsonData`** - The FirebaseJsonData that hold the returned data.
+param **`jsonData`** - The returning FirebaseJsonData that hold the returned data.

-param **`path`** - Relative path to the node in FirebaseJson object.
+param **`path`** - Relative path to the specific node in FirebaseJson object.

+param **`prettify`** - The bool flag for prettify string in FirebaseJsonData's stringValue.

 return **`boolean status of operation.`**

-    The FirebaseJsonData object hold the returned data with the following properties jsonData.stringValue, jsonData.intValue, jsonData.doubleValue, jsonData.boolValue and
+    The FirebaseJsonData object hold the returned data which can be read from the following properties.
-    jsonData.success, jsonData.type and jsonData.typeNum.

-    jsonData.stringValue contains the returned string.
+    jsonData.stringValue - contains the returned string.

-    jsonData.intValue contains the returned integer value.
+    jsonData.intValue - contains the returned integer value.

-    jsonData.doubleValue contains the returned double value.
+    jsonData.doubleValue - contains the returned double value.

-    jsonData.boolValue contains the returned boolean value.
+    jsonData.boolValue - contains the returned boolean value.

-    jsonData.success used to determine the result of get operation.
+    jsonData.success - used to determine the result of get operation.

-    jsonData.type used to determine the type of returned value in string represent the types of value e.g. string, int, double, boolean, array, object, null and undefined.
+    jsonData.type - used to determine the type of returned value in string represent the types of value e.g. string, int, double, boolean, array, object, null and undefined.

     jsonData.typeNum used to determine the type of returned value in integer as represented by the following value.